-DANBURY, CONN. — Western Connecticut State University will offer in-state tuition to all residents New York and New Jersey starting with the fall 2018 semester.
+DANBURY, CONN. — Western Connecticut State University will offer in-state tuition to all full-time undergraduate students who are residents of New York and New Jersey starting with the fall 2018 semester.

 “We will be providing our New York and New Jersey neighbors the same high-quality and affordable education as Connecticut residents enjoy,” said WCSU President John Clark.
 “I invite everyone in those states to expand your college search and come visit our beautiful campuses.”

 The new pricing will save New York and New Jersey students more than $12,000 a year.